Gaetano Martino: Foreign minister

 Martino was a prominent Liberal politician.
-He was elected in 1948 to the Chamber of Deputies, becoming briefly Minister of Public Education in 1954, under Christian Democrat Mario Scelba.
-In late 1954, Martino became Minister of Foreign Affairs after the replacement of Attilio Piccioni, involved in the Montesi Affair.
-He maintained his Ministry also during the Antonio Segni's Cabinet (1954-1957), but was finally removed from office by new Prime Minister Adone Zoli.
+He was elected in 1948 to the Chamber of Deputies, becoming briefly Minister of Public Education in 1954 under Christian Democrat Mario Scelba.
+Later that year, Martino became Minister of Foreign Affairs after replacing Attilio Piccioni, who was involved in the Montesi Affair.
+Martino maintained this Ministry during Antonio Segni's Cabinet (1954–1957), but was finally removed from office by new Prime Minister Adone Zoli.

-As Minister of Foreign Affairs, Martino promoted a better European integration and internationalism, first with the Messina Conference in 1955.

-In 1956, he obtained the Italian acceptance to the United Nations.
-In the same year Martino, along with Halvard Lange from Norway and Lester Pearson from Canada, became a "sage" of the NATO, promoting its involvement in civil areas.
+As Minister of Foreign Affairs, Martino promoted closer European integration and internationalism, first with the Messina Conference in 1955.
+In 1956, he facilitated Italian entry to the United Nations.
+In that same year Martino, along with Halvard Lange from Norway and Lester Pearson from Canada, became a "sage" of NATO, promoting its involvement in civil areas.

-Martino also attended the Treaty of Rome in 1957, establishing the European Economic Community.
+Martino also attended the Treaty of Rome in 1957, which established the European Economic Community.